cs50/cs50.readthedocs.io/style50.md

 - If running Mac OS, you already have one!
 Open **Applications > Utilities > Terminal**.
 - If running Windows, you'll need to install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about), which is only supported on Windows 10.
 Once installed, [run `bash`](https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/).

-To install `style50` within that command-line environment:
+To install `style50` on Ubuntu or on Windows Subsystem for Linux and Ubuntu, open a Terminal:

 1. [Install Python](https://www.python.org/downloads/) 2.7 or higher, if not already installed.